Kashu7100/Qualia2.0/README.md

 David J. Chalmers, an Australian philosopher and cognitive scientist, onece argued that if a system reproduces the functional organization of the brain, it will also reproduce the qualia associated with the brain in the paper "[Absent Qualia, Fading Qualia, Dancing Qualia](http://consc.net/papers/qualia.html)."
 This library "Qualia" named after the series of arguments in philosophy of mind associated with the qualia, hoping for the creation of a system with subjective consciousness.

 ## Overview
-Qualia is a library that consists of the following components:
+Qualia2.0 is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |